A study of the literary, historical, social, and theological aspects of the four Gospels.

-This is a study of the Four Gospels found in the New Testament.
-The student will study the literary, historical, social, and theological situations the gospels were written in.
-Attention will be given to each author’s point of view and what is the same and what is different about Matthew, Mark, Luke, and John’s descriptions of Jesus.
-The student will study the Gospel’s messages for the first Christians and their importance to modern readers.
+Attention will be given to each author’s point of view and what is the same and what is different about the descriptions of Jesus in Matthew, Mark, Luke, and John.
+Students will study the messages of the Gospels for the first Christians and their importance to modern readers.
 Students will master a basic outline of at least one Gospel.

 The four Gospels are unique in literature.
 They have many interesting features that keep scholars debating.
-However, for the beginning student, the important aspect is to appreciate their inspiration, proper interpretation of the stories and their application to local congregations.
-Making sure that the new pastor has the tools necessary to model, teach and preach with reasonable accuracy is the goal of this course.
+However, for the beginning student, it is important to know how to interpret the Gospels for life and ministry by studying their inspiration, stories, and application.
+The course seeks to ensure that new ministers have the tools necessary to model, teach and preach accurately from the Gospels.

 CN-1 Ability to describe the basic story of the Bible.

-CN-3 Ability to describe the basic content of the New Testament, identify the principal people and events and their roles in New Testament history.
+CN-3 Ability to describe the basic content and theological themes of the New Testament, identify the principal people and events and their roles in New Testament history.

-CP-3 Ability to prepare Biblical messages for effective and sound Bible preaching.
+CP-2 Ability to prepare biblical messages for effective and sound preaching and teaching.
+CP-2

-Identify the themes and methods (pedagogy) of Jesus’ teaching and be able to use them.
-CN-5 OTH
+CED-2 Identify the themes and teaching methods Jesus used and be able to use them in the church and community.

 Dealing Biblically with the Spirit World